public interface PersistitReference extends Serializable

 Object get()

-this Reference
+Object this Reference refers to,

 known as the referent.Copyright © 2025 Open Identity Platform Community.
 All rights reserved.